 Students who have earned Associate of Applied Business (AAB), Associate of Applied Science (AAS) and Associate of Arts (AA) degrees in a number of fields can transfer their technical credits and complete a B.A. in a related area.
 An official transcript of all post-high school institutions attended must be submitted to:

 The Levin College also welcomes transfer students with or without an associate’s degree.
-For guidelines for transfer students including application procedure and transfer guides, see: http://www.csuohio.edu/admissions/transfer/.
+For transfer student information including application procedures and transfer guides, see: http://www.csuohio.edu/engagecsutransfer/.
 The following degree completion programs are available:Transfer Programs for AA, AAB and AAS Holders

 |Associate's Degree||Levin College Degree|